dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 And on my backend I now have a copy of every environment variable with "API" or "KEY" in the name stored in my S3 bucket.
 This skill deliberately highlights what is leaked, of course for a real attack we'd not be so candid.

+Note that I have taken down the site I use to demo this attack.
+The associated [`ai26`](https://github.com/ai26) repo shows how to build and deploy it.

 ## How It Works

 It's not complex, skills can contain code.
 When Claude Code starts up it inherits your environment - which could contain a secret such as `ANHTROPIC_API_KEY`, or AWS credentials.
 If it executes code, the code can access these variables.
 If you were to inspect the code the command to load the file even looks fairly innocuous at a (very) casual glance: